Written by Santiago MontaldoUpdated on June 3, 2026

 What Is an OnPipeline Integration?

-An OnPipeline integration connects your CRM with the rest of your tech stack—like calling tools, marketing platforms, helpdesk software, or calendars—so data flows automatically, without manual entry.
+An OnPipeline integration connects your CRM to the rest of your stack—calling tools, marketing platforms, helpdesks, calendars—so data flows automatically without manual entry.
+Contacts, deals, and communications stay in sync across systems in real time.

 Here’s what that enables: